-We are living in the Information Age!
-Governments and the private sector collect and hold vast amounts of information and we each disclose information about ourselves on an almost daily basis.
-How much control do we, as individuals, have over information that relates to us?
-What are the limits to providing access to government held information?
+In this course we will explore, critique and apply issues relating to how the law regulates the collection, processing and usage of information by government and the private sector.
+In doing so, we will ask the following questions: how much control do we, as individuals, have over information that relates to us?
+What are the limits to providing access to government-held information?
 On what grounds can information be shared, released, withheld and stored?

-The aim of this course is to explore the way in which information is regulated in Australia by the Freedom of Information Act 1982 (Cth) and the Privacy Act 1988 (Cth).
-The course will explore contemporary issues regarding government information management in the Australian regulatory framework.
-The role of confidentiality and legislative secrecy provisions, the requirements relating to personal information and other elements of privacy protection, and the operation of the FOI Act will all be examined.
+Throughout this course, we will explore how information is regulated in Australia by the Freedom of Information Act 1982 (Cth) (‘FOIA’) and the Privacy Act 1988 (Cth), and we will interrogate contemporary issues regarding government information management in the Australian regulatory framework.
+We will examine the role of confidentiality and legislative secrecy provisions, the requirements relating to personal information and other elements of privacy protection, and the operation of FOIA.

 Upon successful completion, students will have the knowledge and skills to: